jcoding253/cs50-course-work/README.md

 #I came across this free, Harvard, 13 week course, intro to computer engineering, called "CS50".
 I completed more than half of the practice sets before I decided it was taking too long,
 because I wanted to dive into more real world applications not just short, non-applicable proofs of concept.

-#Nonetheless, I finished all of the videos and took notes which gave me the fundamental knowledge of computer systems and how they work that I was seeking.
+#Nonetheless, I finished all of the lectures and took notes which gave me the fundamental knowledge of computer systems and how they work that I was seeking.
 I mainly practiced in C++ and some python.
 Understanding the fundamentals has significantly helped me when I come across basic terms like strings, arrays, variables, pointers, queries, bits in relation to number limitations, memory efficiency, loops, return values, and recurion.